wp-plugins/fg-joomla-to-wordpress/readme.txt

 * migrates Joomla sections as categories
 * migrates categories as sub-categories
 * migrates Joomla posts
-* uploads all the posts media in WP uploads directories (in option)
+* uploads all the posts media in WP uploads directories (as an option)
+* uploads external media (as an option)
 * modifies the post content to keep the media links
 * resizes images according to the sizes defined in WP
 * defines the thumbnail to be the first post image